-- Slightly lower chance of urinary tract infections during the first year of life.
+- Slightly lower chance of urinary tract infection during the first year of life.

 - Prevention of phimosis, an uncommon condition when a male is not able to pull back the foreskin.
 A small number of males will need medical treatment or circumcision for this later in life.

 - Lower risk of getting cancer of the penis.

 - Prevention of infection of the foreskin.

 - Lower risk of getting sexually transmitted infections.

 Group Health and Circumcision

 Taking Care of Baby's Uncircumcised Penis

 If your baby isn't circumcised, keep your son's penis clean with gentle washing in his bath.
 Don't force the foreskin back.
 Doing this can cause bleeding, swelling, and pain.
 The foreskin will pull back naturally on its own sometime between infancy and puberty.
 Until then, no special care is needed.

 Taking Care of Baby's Circumcised Penis